-“Uppercase Legal” Bags Golden Medal in Pravo UAE Legal Rating
+“Uppercase Legal” Bags Golden Medal In Pravo UAE Legal Rating

-(MENAFN- Media4pr) The medal places Uppercase in tier-1 and top-5 rating among 35 Russian law firms operating in the UAE
+(MENAFN- Mid-East) The medal places Uppercase in tier-1 and top-5 rating among 35 Russian law firms operating in the UAE.

-The legal ranking and award program is organised by the Moscow-based Pravo.ru, an online and print media outlet specializing in legal journalism.
+The legal ranking and award program is organised by the Moscow-based Pravo, an online and print media outlet specializing in legal journalism.

 Uppercase Legal stood out prominently in the rating evaluation, earning distinction in the first tier for its exceptional proficiency in Corporate Law, M&A, Real Estate, Construction, Private Equity, and Relocation services.
 This acknowledgement underscores Uppercase Legal's unwavering commitment to excellence and proficiency across multiple legal disciplines.